Managing Investment Property While on Active Duty

 With the frequent moves that are an ever-present part of military life, there’s a big debate about whether military families should rent their home or buy one.
 Real estate investments can be a viable way to build additional income while in the military and well into retirement.
 However, buying a home isn’t without risk.
 Ultimately, it’s a personal choice, and here are a number of questions that will help you clarify your options.

-Is The Home In a State You Plan To Return To?
+Is the Home in a State in Which You Plan to Return?

 Regardless of the stage of your (or your spouse’s) career, have you considered your plan for retirement?
 Is this state or region on your shortlist?

-Does Your Monthly Budget Allow for Repairs, Maintenance, Homeowner’s Association Fees, and Other Miscellaneous Costs Associated with Homeownership?
+Does Your Monthly Budget Allow for Costs Associated with Homeownership?

 Whether you live in a house, apartment, duplex, or condo, something is eventually going to break or need maintenance.
 Housing repairs can range from a few hundred to tens of thousands per year.